Shoulder Pain: Diagnosis & Non-Surgical Relief in Phoenix

 Frozen Shoulder (Adhesive Capsulitis)

-Stiffness and pain that limit movement, often developing gradually and resolving slowly.
+A frozen shoulder can cause stiffness and pain that limit movement, often developing gradually and resolving slowly.
 Common in people over 40, especially women and diabetics.

 Calcific Tendinitis